swiip81/Splunk_TA_cisco-asa/README.md

 The aim of the patch here, is to append the messageId to the cisco:asa sourcetype of the log at **indextime** and then call at **searchtime** only the regex associate to that messageId.

-To proposed change under can be applied to already logs indexed, but optimization will only apply to new logs indexed after patching.
+The proposed change here can be applied to already logs indexed, but optimization will only apply to new logs indexed after patching.

 Patch for :
+ -  search head
+ -  indexers
- -  search head + indexers + heavy forwarders
+ -  heavy forwarders

 Download original splunk TA for cisco-asa logs here : https://splunkbase.splunk.com/app/1620/

-and apply the two patches in the default folder :
+and apply the two patches in the default folder to the offical files :

     $ patch props.conf props.patch
     $ patch transforms.conf transforms.patch